DMD1070/DMD1070.github.io/lessons/1-hello-world.md

 Let's play a game!
 To play this we need:

-- Some lego bricks (or some coloured cards of some kind)
+- Some lego bricks (or some colored cards of some kind)
 - One person to play a web server
 - One person to play HTTP
 - 2-3 people to play clients